 A Discussion on Third Parties

 America’s third party activists are in an ongoing struggle to reach the public and even to appear on election ballots at local, state and federal levels.
-For the latest news on the struggle for ballot access for smaller parties see our Third Party Access articles or our articles on independent candidates, Occupy Wall Street, and the Tea Party.
+The rise of independent candidates, Occupy Wall Street and the Tea Party.